-Business Product quality and Performance
+Business Product quality and Performance supply-chain monitor nt

-Our culture. supply-chain monitoring the Minerva Way Operational efficiency
+Product quality and Our culture, supply-chain monitoring the Minerva Way Operational Su efficiency D

 In the first quarter of the year, we launched a crisis plan to protect the integrity of our people and keep our food production operations running-safely.
 Our teams acted quickly to redesign processes, operations and routines in accordance with recommendations issued by the World Health Organization (WHO) and local authorities.